Priyanjoli-Mukherjee/priyanjoli-mukherjee.github.io/README.md

 Note: since this is a *mock* of a website, clicking "Purchase" won't trigger an actual credit card page -- I wanted to avoid asking for any personal information!

+## Kanban

+Kanban is a prototype of an agile sprint planning tool.
+You can use it to create work items, assign them to colleagues, track their progress, and organize their priority.
+Click on a work item to edit it, and use the drag-n-drop feature to re-prioritize the ticket or track its progress.
+Use the quick filters at the top to filter work items by assignee, selecting one or more assignees to filter by as many as you like.

+# Backend

+The backend for this project is located at https://github.com/Priyanjoli-Mukherjee/portfolio-backend.
+It is hosted on Heroku and is powered by Spring Boot Java coupled with PostgreSQL.